 Rangers vs Mariners: Starting Lineups, Injury Report

-The Texas Rangers look to build off a series win over Oakland as they welcome the Seattle Mariners to Globe Life Field for the final three games of the season series.
+The Texas Rangers look to avoid a sweep as they close out the season series with the Seattle Mariners.

 Seattle Mariners Starting Lineup